ReactFinland/future-frontend-site/content/for-attendees.md

 * Passport number
 * Arrival date
 * Leaving date
+* Company and position

 In response, we'll send you a signed pdf you can then present to your authorities and to ours at the border.
 You should apply for **visitor visa**.

+Note that we can reserve the ticket(s) you want until you receive your visa so that in case denial we don't have to worry about refunds.

 ## How to get to the venue?
 What kind of transport options exist?